 Sponsoring Quilt Clubs:

-Meeting: 2nd Thursday of each month September – July 9:30 AM
+Meeting Times: 2nd Thursday of each month September – July at 9:30 AM

 We are a friendly group with expertise ranging from the novice to the expert.
 We have members of all ages and interests ranging from traditional to art quilting.
 There is a presentation that all can learn from at every meeting, plus Show and Tell.
 We minimize the business side of having a meeting and emphasize the fun and learning experiences of making a quilt.